 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Playing the Past Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet will take your girls on a journey to imagine what it was like to live in the past.
+If so, use this Activity Booklet which will take your girls on a journey to imagine what it was like to live in the past.

 Covered Wagon Craft and Snack

 What is better than having a snack that fits into the badge you are earning.
 It is even better when the food you are eating teaches your girls something and it is a fun craft before enjoying the treat.

 Fun Facts about cover wagons: The covered wagon used to cross the plains.
 The cloth top protected people and possessions from extreme weather conditions.
 The covered wagon was invented in 1749 in Pennsylvania.
 A typical covered wagon weighed about 1,300 pounds when empty, and they tried to keep the weight of the added cargo to no more than 2,000 pounds.

 Share these facts with your girls while making this cute cover wagon snack that I found on another blog.
 Here are the complete directions for the covered wagon snack craft.

 Dare Base – Any number of girls can play this game, but the two teams must have the same number of players.
 Two bases are made about 30 yards apart.
 The teams are called A and B. Members of team A see how close they can go to the base of team B without getting tagged.
 This is continued by each team alternately with the opposite team.
 Any person tagged must go to the opposite base as a penalty.
 The object of each team is to see how many members or players they can get for their base.
 The team capturing the largest number of players at the end of a given time wins.

 Blindman Bluff – A blindfolded girl is led into the center of the circle.
 As that girl turns around three or four times, the people in the circle chant: